alttch/finac/README.md

 The transaction amount is automatically calculated.
 Lazy people are happy :)

-If you want to specify a debit account balance target instead, use *target_dt* function argument.
-Note: calculated transaction amount should be always greater than zero (if you try specifying credit account target higher than its current balance, you get *ValueError* exception)
+If the debit account balance target should be specified, *target_dt* function argument can be used.
+Note: calculated transaction amount must be always greater than zero (if credit account target higher than its current balance is specified, *ValueError* is raised)

-For the simple transactions (*f.tr(...))*), use *target=*.
+For simple transactions (*f.tr(...))*), use *target=*.

 ### Transaction templates

-Example: you have a repeating payment orders in your bank, which pay office utility bills every 5th day of month, plus automatically moves $100 to saving account.
-To fill this into accounting, just create YAML transaction template:
+Example: there is a repeating payment orders in a bank, which pay office utility bills every 5th day of month, plus automatically move $100 to a saving account.
+To fill this into accounting, YAML transaction template can be
+used:

 ```yaml
 transactions: